zaeendesouza/nfhs5_factsheet/README.md

 # NFHS-5 India Factsheets (Phase-I)

 Data pulled from the latest NFHS-5 factsheets from the phase 1 release.
-Email any mistakes corrections to zaeen.desouza19_mec@apu.edu.in.
+Email any mistakes/corrections to zaeen.desouza19_mec@apu.edu.in.

 Note: A&N Islands not included yet - it got pulled with mistakes.
 Will update in a day or two.